 Rachel Holloway’s transactional practice focuses on a broad range of commercial real estate matters, including acquisitions, dispositions, development and finance.
 Ms. Holloway represents banks, institutional lenders, life insurance companies and commercial borrowers in connection with the origination and restructuring of construction, bridge and permanent financings, tax-credit driven loans (including bond financings) and multi-jurisdictional property portfolios.
 She also regularly represents national and international owners and developers in the acquisition, disposition and financing of all types of commercial real property, including office buildings, hotels, shopping centers, mixed-used projects and multi-family properties.

-Prior to joining Pennington LLP, Ms. Holloway was an associate for seven years in the premier real estate group of DLA Piper LLP in San Francisco, where her work focused on a variety of complex real estate transactions.
+Prior to joining Pennington LLP, Ms. Holloway was a senior associate in the premier real estate group of DLA Piper LLP in San Francisco, where her work focused on a variety of complex real estate transactions.
 While at DLA Piper, Ms. Holloway served as chair of the Firm Wide National Associates Committee and member of the San Francisco Pro Bono Committee.
 In recognition of her pro bono representation of survivors of domestic violence, she received the DLA Piper National Pro Bono Award and Wiley W. Manuel Certificate for Pro Bono Legal Services from the State Bar of California.
 Ms. Holloway currently serves as the Vice President of the non-profit organization CALICO, which works to achieve justice and healing for abused children.

 Representation of several life insurance companies in originating construction and permanent loans and mortgage loans in excess of $400 million.